 • lack of interaction.

-As a rule, pure bactericidal (destroying the pathogen) and bacteriostatic agents (suppressing the growth and reproduction of pathogenic flora representatives) do not combine with each other.
+As a rule, pure bactericidal (destroying the pathogen) and bacteriostatic agents (suppressing the growth and reproduction of representatives of the pathogenic flora) do not combine with each other.
 This is primarily due to their mechanism of action.
-Bactericidal drugs act as efficiently as possible on organisms in the stage of growth and reproduction, therefore, the use of bacteriostatics can cause the development of drug resistance.
+Bactericidal preparations most effectively act on organisms in the stage of growth and reproduction, so the use of bacteriostatics can cause the development of drug resistance.

-It is important to understand that such a division according to the type of action on bacteria is not absolute, and different antibiotics can produce different effects depending on the dose prescribed.
+It is important to understand that this division according to the type of action on bacteria is not absolute, and different ABPs can have different effects depending on the prescribed dose.

-For example, an increase in the daily dose or the duration of the use of a bacteriostatic agent leads to its bactericidal effect.
+For example, an increase daily dose or duration of use of a bacteriostatic agent, leads to its bactericidal action.

-Also, selective action on certain pathogens is possible.
-As bactericidal antibiotics, penicillins have a bacteriostatic effect against enterococci.
+Also, it is possible to selectively act on certain pathogens.
+Being bactericidal antibiotics, penicillins have a bacteriostatic effect against enterococci.

 The combination of antibiotics with each other, taking into account the dosage and type of action on the flora, allows you to expand the spectrum of action and increase the effectiveness of the therapy.
 For example, in order to prevent antibacterial resistance in Pseudomonas aeruginosa, it is possible to combine antipseudomonal cephalosporins and carbapenems, or aminoglycosides with fluoroquinolones.

-1. Rational combinations of antibiotics for the treatment of enterococci: supplementation of penicillins with aminoglycosides or the use of trimethoprim, in combination with sulfamethoxazole.
+1. Rational combinations of antibiotics for the treatment of enterococci: the addition of penicillins with aminoglycosides or the use of trimethoprim, in combination with sulfamethoxazole.

-2. The combined drug of the second generation has an extended spectrum of action: combining and Tinidazole ®.
+2. The second-generation combined drug has an extended spectrum of action: combining and Tinidazole ®.

 3. The combination of cephalosporins and metronidazole ® is effective.
 Tetracyclines are combined with gentamicin to enhance the effect on intracellular pathogens.

-4. Aminoglycosides are combined with rifampicin to enhance serrations (often recurrent upper respiratory tract infections).
-Also combined with cephalosporins to increase efficacy against enterobacteriaceae.
+4. Aminoglycosides are combined with rifampicin to enhance the effect on serrations (often recurrent upper respiratory infections).
+Also combined with cephalosporins to increase effectiveness against enterobacteria.

 Cephalosporins and Aminoglycosides.
 Due to the mutual potentiation of the nephrotoxic effect, it is possible to develop acute renal failure, interstitial nephritis.